1024inc/engineering-blog/eng-paths/sr_software_engineer_1.md

 - Maintains projects with an understanding of how to make them better over time and understands when the time is right.
 - Thinks about the big picture in the scope of the whole project, sees the impact of the changes they're making and how they could impact other areas of the system.
 - Can drive improvements in engineering best practices.
-- Help with solutions for defcon meetings and ensure that the outcomes are the best for the situation in technical aspects
+- Help with solutions for critical outages and high-impact issues meetings and ensure that the outcomes are the best for the situation in technical aspects

 </td></tr>
 </table>